CrudMaster92/PokemonGPT/README.md

 1. Clone this repository and open the `chrome://extensions` page in Chrome.
 2. Enable **Developer mode** and load the extension directory as an unpacked extension.
 3. Open a Pokémon Showdown battle and the assistant will suggest and select moves automatically.
+4. In Chrome 124 or later, allow the extension to run on iframe sites under **Site access** in the extension's details.
-4. Use the extension's options page to set your API key, choose a model (gpt-3.5, gpt-4, gpt-4o, openai-o3, etc.), adjust temperature, and customize the system prompt.
+5. Use the extension's options page to set your API key, choose a model (gpt-3.5, gpt-4, gpt-4o, openai-o3, etc.), adjust temperature, and customize the system prompt.
-5. Send extra instructions using the chat box that appears in the sidebar during battles.
+6. Send extra instructions using the chat box that appears in the sidebar during battles.
-6. Watch the status line in the sidebar to see when the AI is thinking or waiting for the next turn.
+7. Watch the status line in the sidebar to see when the AI is thinking or waiting for the next turn.

 ## Development Guide